NixOS/rfcs/rfcs/0000-nixos-containers.md

 `systemd` differentiates between "privileged" & "unprivileged" settings.
 Each privileged (also called "trusted") `nspawn` unit lives in `/etc/systemd/nspawn`.
-Since unprivileged container's don't allow bind-mounts, these will be out of scope.
+Since unprivileged container's don't allow bind mounts, these will be out of scope.
 Additionally, this means that `/etc/systemd/nspawn` has to be writable for administrative users and can't be a symlink to a store path anymore.